Behavioral Targeting

 • Updated

-Use behavioral attributes (in Mutiny's segment creator) to deliver personalized experiences to your visitors based on their behavior on your site.
+Behavioral attributes in an audience segment can be used to deliver personalized experiences to your visitors based on their behavior on your site.

 Categorizing Behavior

-To understand the visitor, we can categorize their behavior in three primary buckets -
+To understand the visitor, we can categorize their behavior into three primary buckets -

 1. Website browsing history - which pages have they visited, how many times have they been on the site, time spent on a page etc.